1,500 People Give All the Relationship Advice You’ll Ever Need

 4. Talk Openly About Everything, Especially the Stuff That Hurts

-“We always talk about what’s bothering us with each other, not anyone else!
-We have so many friends who are in marriages that are not working well and they tell me all about what is wrong.
-I can’t help them, they need to be talking to their spouse about this, that’s the only person who can help them figure it out.
-If you can figure out a way to be able to always talk with your spouse about what’s bugging you then you can work on the issue.”
+We always talk about what’s bothering us with each other, not [with] anyone else!
+We have so many friends who are in marriages that are not working well, and they tell me all about what is wrong.
+I can’t help them—they need to be talking to their spouse about [it].
+If you can figure out a way to be able to always talk with your spouse about what’s bugging you then you can work on the issue.

-“There can be no secrets.
+There can be no secrets.
 Secrets divide you.
-Always.”
+Always.

 I receive hundreds of emails from readers each week asking for life advice.
 A large percentage of these emails involve difficulties in romantic relationships.
 (For what it’s worth, these emails, too, are surprisingly repetitive.)

 A couple years ago, I discovered that I was answering many of these relationship emails with the same response: “Take this email you just sent to me, print it out, and show it to your partner.
 Then come back and ask again.”

 - If something is bothering you, say something.
 This is important not only for addressing issues as they arise, but it proves to your partner that you have nothing to hide.